altaga/DeStatistics-Hedera/README.md

 - [Hedera AgentKit](#hedera-agentkit): With this service running on our langchain workflow we distribute rewards of our DES ERC20 token based on the AI ​​DB verification results.

-- [Hedera HCS-10](#hcs-10): Utilizamos este standard para realizar la comunicacion entre los agentes, con el fin de mejorar la independencia y seguridad de los servicios.
+- [Hedera HCS-10](#hcs-10): We used this standard to communicate between agents, in order to improve the independence and security of our services.
+-
 - [Hedera EVM](#hedera-evm-interface): We used the EVM to make donations, verify usersa and verify database uploaders.

 # File Storage Service: